 Preparing for Work Release

-Unlike a work furlough, a work release does not typically involve any kind of confinement.
+Unlike a work furlough program, a work release does not typically involve any kind of confinement.
 You will not have to spend nights in a jail or a dormitory.
-You’ll be free to live at home during the work release, as long as you show up for every scheduled session and document your attendance.
+You’ll be free to live at home during the work release as long as you show up for every scheduled session and document your attendance.

-- Many work release programs offer both a full time and part time version.
-The part time version is generally “weekends only” and designed to fit around your existing full time job.
+- Many work release programs offer both a full-time and part-time version.
+The part-time version is generally “weekends only” and is designed to fit around your existing full-time job and/or family relationships.
 If you’re able to choose, choose the one that’s best for you.

-- Plan your transportation.
+- Qualified inmates must plan for their own transportation.
 Being late or missing a session could mean going back to jail.
-If your driver’s license has been suspended for DUI, you may need to apply for a restricted license or find alternate transportation.
+If your driver’s license has been suspended for drunk driving, you may need to apply for a restricted license or find alternate transportation.

 Work Release and Drug/Alcohol Treatment

 Even if your DUI sentence does not include treatment, you may want to voluntarily enroll in treatment as a work release rather than go to jail.
-Be aware that there are a wide variety of treatment programs available and you should choose the one that’s right for you.
+Be aware that there is a wide variety of treatment programs available, and you should choose the one that’s right for you.

 How to Get Work Release Instead of Jail

-Our site exists to connect you with the best DUI attorneys in Los Angeles.
-We have pre-screened top local attorneys and feature only those who devote 100% of their practice to DUI law.
+Our law firm exists to connect you with the best DUI attorneys in Los Angeles.
+We have pre-screened top local attorneys and feature only those who devote 100 percent of their practice to DUI law.
 Most importantly, every lawyer we work with offers a FREE consultation.